-Have you been wondering what are the common Serbian last names?
+Have you been wondering what the common Serbian last names are?
 If you are, then you’ve come to the right post!
-In today’s article, we will walk you through the 10 most common surnames in the country and we will walk you through some interesting facts about these special names.
+In today’s article, we will walk you through the 10 most common surnames in the country, and we will walk you through some interesting facts about these special names.
 If you are up for that, then let’s start learning!

 Serbian Last Names: Interesting Facts

-There are some facts which could probably help you how to recognize if someone is Serbian, but that’s not it, because you could make a mistake.
-Let’s take two, probably the most famous Serbs of all time and their family name: Novak Đoković and Nikola Tesla.
-Both of them are Serbian, but there is a whole lot of difference between the two of them.
+There are some facts that could help you recognize if someone is Serbian, but that’s not it because you could make a mistake.
+Let’s take two, probably the most famous Serbs of all time, and their family name: Novak Đoković and Nikola Tesla.
+Both of them are Serbian, but there is a lot of difference between them.

-So Novak has a classic Serbian surname and that’s because he comes directly from Serbia.
-Nikola Tesla was born in Croatia, and Serbian people from Croatia have, we can say strange surnames.
-That is something that comes with the dark history these two nations had, and that is something we don’t want to mention in this topic.
+So Novak has a classic Serbian surname, and that’s because he comes directly from Serbia.
+Nikola Tesla was born in Croatia, and Serbian people from Croatia have similar surnames due to their history with Croatia.
 The point here is that most surnames come with the ich (vić or just ić) at the end of it.

 How Do I Recognize A Serbian Surname?

 As we said, it is quite easy, but on the other hand, sometimes can be pretty tough.
-If you see someone’s last name has a phonetic ending like vić or ić (vich or itch)then you probably won’t make any mistake.
-There are great chances that this person comes from Serbia or has any other connection with it.
+If you see someone’s last name has a phonetic ending like vić or ić (vich or itch), then you probably won’t make any mistakes.
+There is a great chance that this person comes from Serbia or has any other connection with it.

-Those last names are also quite popular in Montenegro (this country was the part of Serbia & Montenegro until the year 2006), Croatia, or Bosnia.
-You should be careful with it, and you should always ask before you make any judgment because some of them could get offended.
+Those last names are also quite popular in Montenegro (this country was part of Serbia & Montenegro until the year 2006), Croatia, or Bosnia.
+You should be careful with it and always ask before you make any judgment because some of them could get offended.
 But honestly, all of them have a strong connection to Serbia, whether someone would say it or not.

-So when we talk about the most common surnames in Serbia, I mean that one which ends on vić, they all start with some name at the beginning.
+So when we talk about the most common surnames in Serbia, I mean those ones which end in vić, they all start with some name at the beginning.
 Let’s take Petrović as an example.
-It is the patronym of Petar (Peter), and the whole surname actually has the meaning of son of Petar.
+It is the patronym of Petar (Peter), and the whole surname actually means son of Petar.

 13 Most Popular Serbian Last Names

 The ten common Serbian surnames in Serbia are Jovanović, Popović, Nikolić, Marković, Petrović, Jovanović, Milošević, Đorđević, Cvetković and Djordjević grouped together.
 In Serbia, last names are usually the names of the people who once were head of the family.
 The children of these people carry on with the family name.
-Of course, this same concept of passing down names applies to the vast majority of countries like the Philippines, America, or Spain.
+Of course, this same concept of passing down names applies to most countries like the Philippines, America, and Spain.

-1. Cvetković has an origin from the name Cvetko and it is Slavic masculine name.
+1. Cvetković has an origin from the name Cvetko, and it is a Slavic masculine name.
 ‘Cvet’ means ‘Flower’, so you can catch the meaning by yourself.

 4. Ilić, a patronym of the name ‘Ilija’ which was the South Slavic Saint.